escattone/txpool/README.md

 Summary
 -------
-A Python persistent process pool for use with [Twisted](http://twistedmatrix.com).
+A persistent process pool in Python for use with [Twisted](http://twistedmatrix.com).
-Provides the ability to run Python callables asynchronously within a pool of persistent processes, as long as the callable, its arguments, and its return value are all picklable.
+Provides the ability to run Python callables asynchronously within a pool of persistent processes, as long as the callables, their arguments, and their return values are all picklable.

 Installing
 ----------